Agile Waterfall Hybrid Model

 Online registrations team was formed without a Scrum Master.
 The importance of having a dedicated Scrum Master was not considered important.
 That resulted in a lot of issues not getting resolved on time and in turn, time to finish the project often crossed the deadline.

 However, a dedicated Scrum Master was involved in the Online Examinations project.
 The project issues and challenges were taken care of by the Scrum Master.
 The project/sprint reports were prepared and the team could see their progress.

 Also, proper sprint planning meetings and sprint retrospective meetings took place for each sprint that improved the performance of the team.
 The team were only concentrating on their work and completing their tasks assigned for that sprint.
 All additional housekeeping was handled by the Scrum Master.

 #4.
 Converting project documents to the Product backlog:

-The initial project documents that are prepared in a waterfall model are Business requirements specification (BRS), High level design, Functional design, etc. These documents need to be transformed to a product backlog in order to execute the coding, testing and implementation stages in agile mode.
+The initial project documents that are prepared in a waterfall model are Business requirements specification (BRS), High-level design, Functional design, etc. These documents need to be transformed to a product backlog in order to execute the coding, testing and implementation stages in agile mode.
 This is a very important step.

-Product backlog is the starting point of an agile project.
+The product backlog is the starting point of an agile project.
 The product backlog is a prioritized list of requirements that is maintained for a product.
 It consists of features, bug fixes, non-functional requirements, etc. It is a growing document that gets bigger and better based on customer feedback, changing requirements, etc.